demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 5. Click **Test** to validate the URLs, token, and connection.
 6. Click **Done.**

+Note: Fetch incidents and mirroring is not currently supported for the ServiceNow Security Incident Response (SIR) module.

 ## Fetch Incidents
 The integration fetches newly created tickets according to the following parameters,